Les Moonves Out At CBS After Harassment Allegations

 Les Moonves has stepped down as the chairman, president and CEO of CBS Corporation, after 12 women accused him of sexual misconduct that spanned decades in two reports published in The New Yorker.

 CBS made the announcement in a statement on Sunday, saying that Moonves' departure was "effective immediately."
+The company's chief operating officer, Joseph Ianniello, will serve as president and and acting CEO until a permanent replacement is found, according to the statement.

 Moonves' departure comes after six new allegations of harassment or assault were published in the magazine over the weekend.
+He is among the most powerful men to lose their jobs during a wave of allegations of sexual misconduct that are part of the #MeToo movement.

-Moonves is among the most powerful men to lose their jobs during a wave of allegations of sexual misconduct that are part of the #MeToo movement.
+CBS and Moonves will donate $20 million to "one or more organizations" supporting the #MeToo movement and equality for women in the workplace.
+The donation will be deducted from any severance benefits owed to Moonves, CBS said, adding that Moonves will "not receive his severance benefits until the board has completed its independent investigation of his conduct."

 In the two reports by journalist Ronan Farrow, many of the women alleged that Moonves retaliated against them because they rejected his advances.